 Distributor Use Motor Oil Fill distributor base to the level of the oil cup "C" with motor oil every 2000 miles.
-Coat rotor cam "B" lightly with vaseline or light cup grease every 2000 miles.
-Apply a drop of oil at breaker arm pivots "A" every 2000 miles.
-Note: One breaker arm pivot not shown in illustration.
+Coat rotor cam "A" lightly with vaseline or light cup grease every 2000 miles.
+Apply a drop of oil at breaker arm pivot "B" every 2000 miles.
+Remove the rotor and apply a few drops of oil on top of shaft.
+Wipe excess oil from all parts.
 Care should be taken not to get oil on any parts of the distributor other than those specifically referred to as requiring lubrication.
-Do not over- lubricate.
+Do not over, lubricate.
+Generator Use Motor Oil

-Generator Use Motor Oil Three or four drops of light motor oil at points "A" and "B" in the illustration every 1000 miles.
-Do not attempt to supply more oil than is required to fill the cups once as excess oil may praevent proper operation of the unit.
-Starting Motor changed at least every 15,000 miles.

-Use Motor Oil Three or four drops of light motor oil at points "A" and "B" in the illustration every 1000 miles.
-The oil cups on the starting motor have been made small to prevent overlubrication, which might find its way to the windings or commutator and eventually cause failure of the unit.
+Three or four drops of light motor oil at points "A" and "B" in the illustration every 1000 miles.
+Do not attempt to supply more oil than is required to fill the cups once, as excess oil may prevent proper operation of the unit.
+Starting Motor Use Motor Oil Three or four drops of light motor oil at points "A" and "B" in the illustration every 1000 miles.
+The oil cups on the starting motor have been made small to prevent over lubrication, which might find its way to the windings or commutator and eventually cause failure of the unit.
 Do not attempt to supply more oil than is required to fill the cups once.